 Related pests: ANTS CABINET BEETLES CIGARETTE BEETLES COCKROACHES CONFUSED FLOUR BEETLES DRUGSTORE BEETLES FRUIT FLY GRAIN BORERS HIDE BEETLES INDIAN MEAL MOTHS LARGE ROACHES RED FLOUR BEETLES RICE WEEVILS SAWTOOTH GRAIN BEETLES

-Black Larder Beetle species are common throughout the world.
+Black larder beetle species are common throughout the world.
 In fact, black larder beetles play an important role when it comes to recycling.
-Black Larder Beetles feed on most any dead animal.
+Black larder beetles feed on most any dead animal.
 This includes animal hair and flesh.
-But this ferocious appetite can many times cause black larder beetles to forage into homes and other buildings where their feeding will become a problem.
+But this ferocious appetite can many times cause black larder beetles to forage into homes and other buildings where their feeding will be a problem.

 Adults will mostly fly in darkness searching for fertile ground on which to continue their cycle.
 Males will be chasing females, which can start egg laying in as little as a week, and females are always seeking good food supplies on which to lay eggs.
 Female black larder beetles will lay hundreds – in some cases thousands – of eggs.
 If she planned accordingly, her young should have plenty to eat once they hatch.

 Black larder beetle control can be done once you know where to treat and what they are targeting.
 Remember, they are excellent flyers and will many times find different areas of the home to occupy.
 Animal mounts, horse hair mattresses and just about any natural fabric or material in the home can become food for this ferocious insect.
-Multipurpose Permethrin Aerosol might be easy to use and handy but it may not be the most economical option.
-Get the concentrated Permethrin or ECO WP for larger problems and add Nylar for long term protection.
+Phantom aerosol might be easy to use and handy but it may not be the most economical option.
+Get the concentrated Dfense and add Nylar for long term protection.
 Install some black larder beetle traps to get a better idea of just how bad the problem might be and be sure to change them out as needed.
 Once established, black larder beetles might take some time to get under control but it can be done.

 Give us a call if you need further help.
 Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 8:00 AM to 7:00 PM.
 On Friday, 8:30 AM to 5:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).